-When you test your autosomal DNA at any of the five genealogy DNA testing companies (ie. Ancestry, 23andMe, MyHeritage, Family Tree DNA, Living DNA), your X-chromosome is also examined and X-DNA is included in your raw data &/or match results.
+When you test your autosomal DNA at any of the five genealogy DNA testing companies (ie. Ancestry, 23andMe, MyHeritage, Family Tree DNA, Living DNA), your X-chromosome is also examined and X-DNA is included in your raw data file and your DNA match segment information.

-When you match someone on your autosomal DNA and you also share segments on the X-chromosome, the unique inheritance pattern of X-chromosomes can help limit your common ancestor to particular lines of your ancestry.
+When you share X-DNA with a match, the unique inheritance pattern of X-chromosomes can help limit the search for your common ancestor to particular lines of your ancestry.

 Family Tree DNA‘s Family Finder test identifies X-Matches with people you already match via your autosomal DNA, and displays them in your match list (see below).

-You can also view the X-match detail in the FTDNA chromosome browser, and download all chromosome browser data to Excel or other software or sites for further analysis if desired (eg. GEDmatch).
+You can view the X-match segment detail for specific matches in the FTDNA chromosome browser, and download all chromosome browser segment data to Excel or other software or sites for further analysis if desired (eg. GEDmatch).

 23andMe X-DNA can be viewed in the 23andMe chromosome browser or downloaded, but only for those matches who choose to share genomes with you.
 The raw data can be transferred to GEDmatch for comparison with other kits in the GEDmatch database.